 Studies have shown that beta-glucan can effectively activate macrophages, the basic cells of the immune system, which can improve immune defense against harmful bacteria and inflammatory factors.
 Macrophages can remove damaged skin components, produce epidermal growth factors, and further stimulate fibroblast proliferation.
 Beta-glucan also speeds keratinocyte migration and promotes the production of collagen and hyaluronic acid, which are essential for wound healing.
 In addition, β -glucan also promotes more cellular interstitial regeneration, which contributes to skin epidermal reconstruction, especially for sensitive skin repair.

 Oats β -glucan has also been linked to the burgeoning market for prebiotics and dietary fiber. β -glucan, in combination with vitamin C, enhances the microbiome in the gastrointestinal tract and is currently being studied more for its effects on the body’s immune function.
-In the cosmetics industry, nutrition industry, and food industry, β -glucan will have a broader future.
+In the fields of cosmetics, nutrition and food industry, β -glucan will have a broader future.